monoid/splitar/README.md

 ## TODO
 + Optionally fail when file too large is found.
-+ Recreate directory entries for each volume, making it truely independent.
++ Recreate directory entries for each volume, making it truly independent.

 ## Limitations
 + While chunks are limited by size, it is the size of contained data, not